Surreal limits: Subsequences and sums

-As we hinted at the beginning, the s-limit of a non decreasing ordinal-indexed sequence of ordinals is their supremum.
+\labbel{ord} As we hinted to in the introduction, the s-limit of a non decreasing ordinal-indexed sequence of ordinals is their supremum.
 In general, the s-limit of an ordinal-indexed sequence of ordinals is their inferior limit, i. e., the supremum of the set of those ordinals $\alpha$ such that the members of the sequence are eventually $\geq \alpha$.